sanrio00/portfolio-projects/Completed/Zomato Delivery Summary (Feb-Apr 2022)/README.md

 ### Operational Improvements
 - **Avoid late night deliveries**: Minimize late-night deliveries, especially in heavy traffic conditions.
 Focus on scheduling more deliveries in the morning and during sunny weather.
 - **Optimize Vehicle Usage**: Allocate more deliveries to scooter and electric scooters instead of motorcycles.
-- **Route Optimization**: Prioritize direct deliveries as much as possible to avoid multiple deliveries, so consider working with drivers to optimize delivery routes
+- **Route Optimization**: Prioritize direct deliveries as much as possible to avoid multiple deliveries, so consider working with drivers to optimize delivery routes.

 ### Data Recommendations
 - **Expand Analysis**: Current pattern of delivery duration and rating is consistent from Feb-Apr 2022.
 Expand the analysis to include more months and years to check for any anomalies.
 - **Include Distance Analysis**: Consider analyzing the distance to further optimize vehicle type usage.
 For example, long-distance deliveries over rough terrain may be better suited for motorcycles than scooters.
 - **Data Integrity**: Numerous rows of data were erroneous such as entries with '0' for coordinates, and so were not included in this analysis.
-Investigate with the data team to ensure accurate data collection in the future
+Investigate with the data team to ensure accurate data collection in the future.
 - **Clarify Vehicle Condition Scores**: Ensure that the meaning of each score related to vehicle condition is clearly defined.